roquej/redcap-em-apache2-data-feed/README.md

 1. REDCap to STARR Link should be configured to sync with REDCap as the source:
    1. The STARR Identifier field should be configured to a field containing MRN.
    2. Date field `dt1` should be configured to enrollment date should be configured.
-2. The APACHE II EM requires calling the REDCap to STARR Link API using these queries:
+2. The APACHE II Data Feed EM requires calling the REDCap to STARR Link API using these queries:
    1. `apache2_flowlabs`
    2. `apache2_aao2`
    3. Copies of these queries are in the `/REDCaptoSTARRLinkSQL` folder.

-### REDCap Data Dictionary for APACHE II EM
+### REDCap Data Dictionary for APACHE II Data Feed EM
-The results of the APACHE II EM data querying/processing are mapped to fields with a `tdsr_apache2` prefix.
+The results of the APACHE II Data Feed EM data querying/processing are mapped to fields with a `tdsr_apache2` prefix.
 REDCap projects need this EM's provided data dictionary to be merged with their own projects in order to work.